assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 current time in milliseconds and subtracting ClientEpoch.
 If the difference between the expected Time field value and the actual Time field value the server can reject the message.
 A client that supports timestamping can perform the analogous steps to protect against delay attacks.
-A peer that supports timestamping must therefore store both MyEpoch and TheirEpoch, recording the time at which the first message was sent and received respectively, in order to send a correct value in the Time field and verify the value in the Time field of incoming packets.
+A peer that supports timestamping therefore have to store both MyEpoch and TheirEpoch, recording the time at which the first message was sent and received respectively, in order to send a correct value in the Time field and verify the value in the Time field of incoming packets.